SciML/DiffEqDocs.jl/docs/src/solvers/refined_ode_solve.md

 ## Linear-Nonlinear (LNL) ODE

-The Linear-Nonlinear (LNL) ODE is a SplitODEProblem with two functions:
+The Linear-Nonlinear (LNL) ODE is a split `ODEProblem` with two functions:

 ```math
 \frac{du}{dt} =  f_1(t,u) + f_2(t,u)
 ```

-where the first function is a linear operator and the second function is the non-stiff part (implicit integration on `f1`, explicit integration on `f2`).
+where the first function is a `DiffEqOperator` and the second function is the non-stiff part (implicit integration on `f1`, explicit integration on `f2`).

 The appropriate algorithms for this form are: